UMAprotocol/UMIPs/UMIPs/umip-52.md

 This UMIP will have the effect of introducing a new optimistic oracle contract that will allow optimistic settlement of prices and funding rates without a vote from the DVM.
 This will reduce the number of votes required from the DVM and is a pre-requisite for use of the new Perpetual (UMIP-53) and EMP (UMIP-54) contracts.

 ## Motivation
 Prior to addition of the optimistic oracle, every expiring multi-party contract would require a vote from the DVM to establish a final settlement price.
 The optimistic oracle allows for optimistic settlement of expiring contracts with a liveness window for disputes, similar to how liquidations and withdrawals happen today.
-The optimistic oracle also allows for optimistic proposals of funding rates, allowing the implementation of a perpetual multi-party contract that does not expire.
+The optimistic oracle also allows for optimistic proposals of funding rates, allowing the implementation of a perpetual contract that does not expire.

 ## Technical Specification
 To accomplish this upgrade, a few actions will need to be taken: